Assembling your view…

 Crunching costs, sorting signals, rendering insights.

-Here's the finding that keeps coming up in different analyses: Winnipeg stands out as the top-ranked city in this analysis.
-With a cost index of 89 and median income of $64,000, it offers below-average costs relative to the rest of Canada.
+Here's the finding that keeps coming up in different analyses: Winnipeg has a cost index of 93 — 13 points below the Canada national average of 106.
+Median income is $67,500 with rent at $1,420/month, putting the rent-to-income ratio at 25%.
 This combination is rare — and valuable.

-On quality of life, Winnipeg leads with a composite score of 59/100 — reflecting its safety (42), healthcare (70), and walkability (52) metrics.
+On quality of life, Winnipeg scores a composite score of 58/100 — reflecting its safety (42), healthcare (70), and walkability (52) metrics.
 And here's the trade-off: affordability and QoL don't always move in the same direction, and Canada is a good example of that tension.

 Our index is benchmarked to 100 (national median).
 Sub-categories cover housing, food, transport, utilities, and healthcare.
 Data sources include Statistics Canada, CMHC, CRA.